Approved by the Energy, Environment, and Water Policy Committee on February 20, 2024

 Issue

 Shores and beaches are an important natural resource for the nation.
 Beach and dune restoration projects provide natural coastal protection against storm damage related to storm surge, high waves, and coastal flooding.
 Beach and dune systems also provide vital environmental and ecological habitat serving as resilient means of coastal protection.
 According to the National Ocean Service, nearly 40% of the US population lives in coastal counties which constitutes 10% for the nation’s land mass, thus a relatively high population density.
-These coastal communities, whose local economies often rely upon tourism-generated revenue, are at an increased risk of high-tide/sunny day flooding, hurricanes, sea level rise, erosion, and climate change impacts with dire consequences.
+These coastal communities, whose local economies often rely upon tourism-generated revenue, are at an increased risk of high-tide/sunny day flooding, hurricanes, tsunami, sea level rise, erosion, and climate change impacts with dire consequences.

-Increases in the frequency and intensity of storms and flood events has resulted in growing reliance of FEMA Disaster Relief Funds.
+Increases in the frequency and intensity of storms and flood events has resulted in growing reliance on FEMA Disaster Relief Funds.
 Proactive and mitigative planning and project implementation is paramount to the health and safety of our coastlines and the people who live in coastal communities.
 In the last decade, beach restoration has suffered from a lack of funding and there has been significant loss of both beaches and barrier islands due to erosion.

 Rationale